Piyush-Deshmukh/React-Projects/README.md

 # React-Projects
-This repository contains all the ReactJs projects I have build.
+This repository contains the ReactJs projects that I have build.